Shanghai reports 1st deaths from current COVID-19 outbreak - NewsBreak

 Shanghai, which is home to China's biggest port and most important stock exchange, appeared unprepared for such a massive undertaking.

-Residents have run short of food and other daily necessities while enduring lockdown conditions, and tens of thousands of people put under medical observation have been sequestered in crowded facilities where lights are always on, garbage bins overflow, food is inadequate and hot showers nonexistent.
+Residents ran short of food and daily necessities while enduring lockdown conditions, and tens of thousands of people put under medical observation have been sequestered in crowded facilities where lights are always on, garbage bins overflow, food is inadequate and hot showers nonexistent.

 Anyone who tests positive but has few or no symptoms is required to spend one week in a quarantine facility.